vuejs/docs/src/guide/accessibility.md

 - _Hearing impairments_, from being partially deaf to profoundly deaf.
 - _Cognitive impairments_, such as dyslexia, epilepsy, intellectual disabilities, and ADHD (very much not a complete list).

 There's a lot of technology that people with disabilities utilise to use their computers, but often that technology isn't useful unless we take measures to ensure it works.
-For example, low vision users, blind users and users with dyslexia may use screen readers to read out what's on the screen—but if there are images on the page the screen reader won't know what to read out unless we tell it using alt text.
+For example, low vision users, blind users and users with dyslexia may use screen readers to read out what's on the screen, but if there are images on the page the screen reader won't know what to read out unless we tell it using `alt` text.
 This guide will outline a number of common problems people with disabilities have when browsing websites and explain what we can do to help.

 ## Basic accessibility